emer/axon/README.md

 The `axon.Network` `CycleImpl` method in [`axon/network.go`](axon/network.go) calls the following functions in order:

-* `GatherSpikes` on all `Neurons`s: integrates Raw and Syn conductances for each Prjn from spikes sent previously, into `GVals` organized by receiving neuron index, so they can then be integrated into the full somatic conductances in CycleNeuron.
+* `GatherSpikes` on all `Neurons`s: integrates Raw and Syn conductances for each Prjn from spikes sent previously, into `GValues` organized by receiving neuron index, so they can then be integrated into the full somatic conductances in CycleNeuron.

 * `GiFmSpikes` on all `Layer`s: computes inhibitory conductances based on total incoming FF and FB spikes into the layer, using the [FS-FFFB](fsfffb) summary functions.